-9. Responding to misbehaviour from students with SEND
+9 Responding to misbehaviour from students with SEND and who are classed as Vulnerable

-9.1 Recognising the impact of SEND on behaviour
+9.11 Recognising the impact of SEND on behaviour

 The Academy recognises that students' behaviour may be impacted by a special educational need or disability (SEND).
+The academy also recognises that students who are classed as Vulnerable may also display behaviour that is impacted based on their personal situation.

-When incidents of misbehaviour arise, we will consider them in relation to a student's SEND, although we recognise that not every incident of misbehaviour will be connected to their SEND.
-Decisions on whether a student's SEND had an impact on an incident of misbehaviour will be made on a case-by-case basis.
+When incidents of misbehaviour arise, we will consider them in relation to a student's SEND or personal situation, although we recognise that not every incident of misbehaviour will be connected to their SEND or personal situation.
+Decisions on whether a student's SEND or personal situation has an impact on an incident of misbehaviour will be made on a case-by-case basis.

-When dealing with misbehaviour from students with SEND, especially where their SEND affects their behaviour, the Academy will balance their legal duties when making decisions about enforcing the behaviour policy.
+When dealing with misbehaviour from students who are SEND or Vulnerable, especially where their SEND or personal situation affects their behaviour, the Academy will balance their legal duties when making decisions about enforcing the behaviour policy.
 The legal duties include: